-Information on BB&N daily bus transportation system, daily bus passes and shuttle that serve student parking and Harvard Square can be found on the Veracross Transportation page.
+Information on BB&N daily bus transportation system, daily bus passes and shuttle that serve student parking, Harvard Square and the South Station Shuttle can be found on the Veracross Transportation page.

 Carpools

 Traffic congestion in the LS neighborhood is a serious concern.
 BB&N strongly encourages parents to carpool to and from school whenever possible.
 Families can easily find other families who live nearby by logging into Veracross, clicking on 'directories' and 'households' and 'nearby student households'.